-- 2-3 Tbsp taco seasoning [more or less to your taste]
+- 3 Tbsp taco seasoning adjust to your taste

-- 1 oz mild/medium/hot chunky salsa [your preference]
+- 1 16 oz jar chunky salsa Use mild/medium/hot your preference

 - 2 Tbsp ripe olives

-- In the bottom of a 2 quart dish, spread the refried beans.
+- Spread refried beans In the bottom of a 2 quart dish.

-- Use a hand mixer to whip together the softened cream cheese, 1 1/2 cup sour cream and taco seasoning.
+- Use an electric mixer, whip together cream cheese, 1 1/2 cup sour cream and taco seasoning.
 Whip until creamy around 2-3 minutes.
 Spread over the refried beans.

 - Spread the salsa over the cream cheese layer, reserving 1/4 cup for the top.

-- Spread the guacamole over the salsa, sprinkle with shredded cheddar cheese.
+- Spread guacamole over the salsa, sprinkle with shredded cheddar cheese.

-- Arrange the lettuce around the edge, then garnish with 1/4 cup reserved salsa, 1/2 cup reserved sour cream, ripe olives and thinly sliced green onion.
+- Arrange shredded lettuce around the edge, then garnish with 1/4 cup reserved salsa, 1/2 cup reserved sour cream, ripe olives and thinly sliced green onion.

-- Chill for at least 2 hours prior to serving with tortilla chips for dipping.
+- Chill for at least 4 hours or overnight.
+Serve with tortilla chips for dipping.

 b) If you choose fresh tomatoes as a garnish, I recommend adding tomatoes just before serving, to prevent the juices from releasing and causing the dip to become watery.